tharunteja77/BRAIN-TUMOR-SEGMENTATION/README.md

 - The Cancer Imaging Archive (TCIA) - TCGA-LGG Dataset
 - M. Buda et al., 2019; M.A.
 Mazurowski et al., 2017

-## 🙏 Acknowledgments

-We thank:
-- **TCIA and TCGA** for the dataset
-- **U-Net authors** for the foundational architecture
-- Our project guide and faculty for their continuous support